system-zero/system-zero/data/docs/i.md

 # Function declaration.
 func name ([arg,..]) { ... }

-# You can pass a string literal as an argument to a user or to a C function.
+# You can pass a string literal as an argument to a user defined function, or to a
-# Tinyscript does not have this feature.
-Those strings are being freed at the
+# C function.
+Those strings are being freed at the end of the evaluation or at the
-# end of the evaluation or at the deinitialization.
+# deinitialization.

 # Assign to a string literal
-var str = "alalal"
+var str = "oh lala"

 # This can be freed and reassigned.
 free (str)